 How can you stand out if no one remembers you?
 You can’t.
-So, it is important to have a logo that represents you and your brand accurately, as it can be people’s first (or last) impression of you.
-Regardless, it must be superb, and this blog will guide you through the step-by-step method on how to design a logo from start to finish.
+So, it is important to have a timeless logo that represents you and your brand accurately, as it can be people’s first (or last) impression of you.
+Regardless, it must be superb, and this blog will guide you through the step-by-step method on how to design a logo (a custom logo at that!) with a logo maker from start to finish.

 But, let’s be honest; logo design isn’t exactly a walk in the park.
-It can take a lot of time, creativity and quite a hefty budget (especially if you are a small, medium business).
-Additionally, if you were to cut corners, a rushed or poorly executed logo can do more harm than not having one entirely, making your brand appear unprofessional, or not well thought out.
+It can take a lot of time, creativity and quite a hefty budget (especially if you are a small or medium business).
+Additionally, if you were to cut corners, a rushed or poorly executed logo can do more harm than not having one entirely, making your business appear unprofessional or not well thought out.

-Plus, there is also the challenge of balancing uniqueness with simplicity; in the world of minimalist giants like Nike and Apple, how can you compete?
-No one wants a logo that’s too generic or cluttered to recognize, but it cannot be too similar to something that already exists.
+There is also the challenge of balancing uniqueness with simplicity; in the world of minimalist giants like Nike and Apple, how can you compete?
+No one wants an exact logo that’s too generic or cluttered to recognize, but it cannot be too similar to something that already exists.

-A logo is a visual representation of your brand; a silent ambassador if you will (according to Paul Rand, creator of iconic corporate logo designs).
+A logo is a visual representation of your business; a silent ambassador if you will (according to Paul Rand, creator of iconic corporate logo designs).

 Think about how certain logos instantly spark feelings when you see them.
 The Coca-Cola logo might give you the initial bubbles of anticipation, akin to its iconic drink.
 Or even give you the old, Guinness nostalgia of your first pint.
 All within a fraction of a second.

-Or, on the flip side, could evoke feelings of disappointment in a brand that it once was.
+Or, on the flip side, could evoke feelings of disappointment.
+What do we mean by that?

 I’m not entirely sold on the typeface.
 Within the logos itself it’s OK I guess, but using this font across their website feels like a misstep.
 Its roundness, especially when paired with round buttons, comes off as overly quirky—it almost feels like the old Smart branding.
 It doesn’t convey a premium feel at all.